Henry Rawdon-Hastings, 4th Marquess of Hastings: Personal life

-Scandalous Marriage to Lady Florence
+Marriage to Lady Florence Paget

-His best friend, Henry Chaplin was to be married to the society beauty Lady Florence Paget, their wedding was to be the society event of the year with the Prince of Wales one of many to offer his congratulations.
-However, during their engagement Florence had secretly fallen in love with Henry Rawdon-Hastings, 4th Marquess of Hastings.
+His best friend, Henry Chaplin was to be married to the society beauty Lady Florence Paget, a daughter of Henry Paget, 2nd Marquess of Anglesey: their wedding was expected to be the society event of the year, with the Prince of Wales one of many to offer his congratulations.
+However, during their engagement Florence had secretly fallen in love with Hastings.

-On the evening of 15 July 1864, Hastings accepted an invitation to join Chaplin and Florence in their opera box at Covent Garden for a performance of the opera ‘Faust’.
-It was said that Hastings spent the evening looking moody and expressionless.
-The next morning just before her wedding to Chaplin, she had unusually gone out alone to Marshall & Snelgrove's on Oxford Street, with an excuse to her father that she wanted to buy something to add to her wedding outfit.
-Florence walked straight through the shop and out to the other side, where Hastings waited for her in a carriage.

-On the same day of 16 July 1864, Hastings married Lady Florence Cecilia Paget, the daughter of Henry Paget, 2nd Marquess of Anglesey.
-The marriage created a huge scandal as the bride had been engaged and was to be married the same day to his best friend, Henry Chaplin.
-After the wedding, a reception was held in St James' Place before the newly married couple set off for their honeymoon at Donington Hall, Leicestershire while the scandal died down.
-Florence Paget apologized to Chaplin by letter the next day but was rejected.
+On the evening of 15 July 1864, Hastings accepted an invitation to join Chaplin and Lady Florence in their opera box at Covent Garden for a performance of the opera Faust.
+Hastings was later said to have spent the evening looking moody and expressionless.
+The next morning, just before her wedding to Chaplin, Lady Florence unusually went out alone to Marshall & Snelgrove's on Oxford Street, with an excuse to her father that she wanted to buy something to add to her wedding outfit.
+Florence walked straight through the shop and out the other side, where Hastings was waiting for her in a carriage.
+They were married the same day.
+The marriage created a huge scandal as the bride had been engaged and was to be married that day to Chaplin.
+After the wedding, a reception was held in St James's Place before the newly married couple set off for their honeymoon at Donington Hall, Leicestershire, while the scandal died down.
+Florence Paget apologized to Chaplin by letter the next day, but the apology was rejected.

-Over the years, Hastings' hatred and rivalry with Chaplin intensified especially on their mutual interest in horse racing; it climaxed at the 1867 Derby, centred on the chances of Henry’s horse called Hermit.
-Hastings lost the sum of £120,000 (approximately £15 million by 2023 values) for betting against Chaplin's horse.
+Over the years, Hastings's hatred and rivalry with Chaplin intensified, especially in their mutual interest, the world of horse racing; it climaxed at the 1867 Derby, centred on the chances of Chaplin's horse called Hermit.
+Hastings lost the sum of £120,000 (approximately £15 million by 2023 values) in betting against Chaplin's horse.